contains the active ingredient meloxicam

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Moxicam against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Moxicam against the benefits they expect it will have for you.

-Although Moxicam can relieve symptoms such as pain and inflammation, it will not cure your condition.
+Although Moxicam can relieve the symptoms of pain and inflammation, it will not cure your condition.

 Do not take Moxicam if you have an allergy to:

 - any medicine containing meloxicam

 - any of the ingredients listed at the end of this leaflet. aspirin or any other NSAIDs.

 Some of the symptoms of an allergic reaction may include:

 - wheezing or troubled breathing